Gleyber Torres Player Props: Yankees vs. Phillies

 - Torres hit .255 with 27 doubles, a triple, 24 home runs and 41 walks.

-- Among qualified hitters in MLB last year, his batting average ranked 68th, his on-base percentage ranked 96th, and he was 49th in the league in slugging.
+- Among qualified hitters in baseball last season, he ranked 68th in batting average, 96th in on-base percentage, and 49th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.